ItsElix99/GL4ES-Fix/README.md

 1. Install Babric or ModLoader
 2. Download the mod and place it in the mods folder
 ### Java Agent
-1. Download the mod and place it in the .minecraft folder
+1. Download the java agent and place it in the .minecraft folder